RunRanRua/RunRanRua/README.md

 # Hi there, I'm @RunRanRua ! 👋

-I'm a ISEP stuendent based in France.
+I'm currently a student in ISEP based in France.
 Welcome to my GitHub profile!

 ## About Me